learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 Thats all folks, you have already completed the part 1 of Deep dive into React Router series.
 Hope you enjoyed and learned few things for your next big react app 🤗

-You can checkout the codebase for this series [here](https://github.com/learnwithparam/react-router-series) and the codebase for this section [here](https://github.com/learnwithparam/react-router-series/commit/3db2531748a6f314f108c4b1024118c2d89e41a3)
+You can checkout the codebase for this series [here](https://github.com/learnwithparam/react-router-series) and the code for this section [here](https://github.com/learnwithparam/react-router-series/commit/3db2531748a6f314f108c4b1024118c2d89e41a3)